Alaska WIndjammer Kites

 Above: Miriam Osredkar practices with the Uno tube kite trainer at Dyea flats, Skagway.

-The best thing you can do to start learning, even before formal lessons, is to buy or borrow a foil trainer kite and practice as much with it as you can.
+The best thing you can do to start learning, even before formal lessons, is to get a foil trainer kite and practice as much with it as you can.
+We will make sure that you end up having a free trainer if you also buy the rest of your gear from us.
 The more practice time you put in, the faster you will learn when you get on a full-size kite.

 Learning snowkiting on the Juneau Icefield.